fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Hilf al-Fudul (League of the Virtuous, the Virtuous Pact, the Fadul Alliance) (Arabic: حلف الفضول translit: Hilf al-Fudool‎) was a pact made amongst the Arab tribes around Makkah after the Fijaar War prior to Prophethood.
 Fudul comes from Fadl which means nobility, superiority and virtue.
 The allegiance was also known as Hilf Al-Mutayyabeen (The Pledge of the Perfumed) because those who agreed placed their signatures by putting their hands in henna and then on the Kabaah.

 #### Background
 Al’Aas ibn Waail purchased merchandise from a merchant from the region of Zubaid in Yemen.
 Al’Aas being a chief and nobleman amongst the Quraysh decided not to pay and when the merchant approached the other Chiefs of Quraysh they sided with Al’Aas for being one of their own.
 The man shared his plight at the Kaaba asking the descendants of Faihr (Quraysh) to help him.
-Az-Zubair ibn Abdul-Muttalib became angry and called to his people, “Will no one help him!”
+Az-Zubair ibn Abdul-Muttalib became angry and called to his people, "Will no one help him!"

 The community responded to Zuabir’s call and meeting was convened during the month of Dhul-Qai-dah at the home of Abdullah ibn Jud’aan.
 Members of Banu Hashim, Banu Zuhrah, Banu Muttalib, Banu Asad, and Banu Taim ibn Murrah who were present swore to Allah and pledged that they would stand together in support of any victim against the oppressor.
 The youngest attendees to the pact were Muhammad ibn Abdullah ﷺ   and Abu Bakr As-Siddeeq.

 The Alliance proceeded to seize the merchandise from Al’Aas and returned it to its rightful owner.

 > Allah’s Messenger ﷺ   spoke of his attendance at the forming of the allegiance after Prophethood.
-He said, “I witnessed a treaty at the home of Abdullah bin Jud’aan.
-If I am asked to attend such a meeting now, I would answer.”
+He said, "I witnessed a treaty at the home of Abdullah bin Jud’aan.
+If I am asked to attend such a meeting now, I would answer."
 > As-Seerah An-Nabawiyyah by Ibn Hishaam (1/134), and Fiqh us-Seerah by Al-Ghadbaan (pg.102)

-> Also, ‘Abdu’r-Rahman ibn ‘Awf reported that the Prophet, may Allah bless him and grant him peace, said, “I was present with my uncles at the alliance of the perfumed (Hilf al-Mutayyabin).
-I would not wish to break it, even for red camels.”
+> Also, ‘Abdu’r-Rahman ibn ‘Awf reported that the Prophet, may Allah bless him and grant him peace, said, "I was present with my uncles at the alliance of the perfumed (Hilf al-Mutayyabin).
+I would not wish to break it, even for red camels."
 > Saheeh As-Seerah An-Nabawiyyah by Ibraaheem Al-‘Alee (pg.59)

 </details><details><summary>